True boldness for evangelism doesn't come from psyching myself up for the 'task' or working myself into a passionate frenzy.

-Though educating myself with some witnessing how-to’s has been helpful, information in and of itself doesn't bring boldness either.
+Though educating myself with some witnessing how-tos has been helpful, information in and of itself doesn't bring boldness either.
 Authentic boldness comes from a true understanding of my salvation and from a living and growing relationship with God.

-Paul calls Timothy to an unashamed witness by reminding him that God "saved us and called us to a holy life - not because of anything we have done, but because of his own purpose and grace.”
-(2 Timothy 1:9) Now THAT…is Amazing Grace!
+Paul calls Timothy to an unashamed witness by reminding him that God "saved us and called us to a holy life - not because of anything we have done, but because of his own purpose and grace" (2 Timothy 1:9).
+Now THAT is amazing grace!

-That is why Paul could say with confidence, "I am not ashamed, because I know whom I have believed, and I am convinced that He is able to guard what I have entrusted to Him until that day.”
-(2 Timothy 1:12) We can actually know the God who has"destroyed death and has brought life and immortality to light through the gospel.”
-(2 Timothy 1:10)
+That is why Paul could say with confidence, "I am not ashamed, because I know whom I have believed, and I am convinced that He is able to guard what I have entrusted to Him until that day" (2 Timothy 1:12).
+We can actually know the God who has"destroyed death and has brought life and immortality to light through the gospel" (2 Timothy 1:10).

-Are you experiencing growing confidence to share Christ by walking intimately with Him?
+Are you experiencing growing confidence to share Christ by walking intimately with him?

-_Dear Jesus, I don't want to just know about You…I want to really know You.
-I ask that You would increase my boldness to share how amazing Your grace has been to me with others who need to experience it too.
+_Dear Jesus, I don't want to just know about you...
+I want to really know you.
+I ask that you would increase my boldness to share how amazing your grace has been to me with others who need to experience it too.
 Amen.

 Throughout this Day: Look for an opportunity today to share how good God’s grace has been to you.
 Mediate on this verse and ask the Holy Spirit to give you courage: "For God did not give us a spirit of timidity, but a spirit of power, of love, and of self-discipline" (2 Timothy 1:7).